836659500/MovieTicketSystem/README.md

 # MovieTicketSystem
-A small project I worked on.
+A practice to check what I learned of Java.
 It simulates the process of business registration, film listing and users buying movie tickets, scoring and other operations